adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 For example, when Chrome translates a web page, it will fail to translate the text inside a placeholder.

+## 13. Browser auto-complete exacerbates the problem

+The browser's auto-completion routine populates the fields automatically.
+This means the placeholder text disappears making it difficult for the user to check the values against what the fields intended.

 ## Summary

-People often ask me if it's okay to use a placeholder in addition to a label.
-I suggest that if the hint is valuable to the user experience, we should make it easy to read.
-Putting the hint inside a placeholder doesn't achieve this.
+Some people ask me if it's okay to use a placeholder in addition to a label.
+I say that if the hint is valuable to the user, we should make it easy-to-read and readily accessible.
+The placeholder doesn't work well for this.

-On the other hand, if you're using it as an enhancement, it suggests the hint isn't particularly important.
-In which case don't bother including it at all.
+Others say that the placeholder is just an enhancement and not essential to the user.
+To this I say that if the hint is not essential then don't bother including it.
 Not every field needs a hint.

 In any case, these problems are easy to avoid.
 [Always use a label](/articles/always-use-a-label/).
-And if necessary, include a hint outside the field too.
+And if the user would benefit from an additional hint, place one next to the field.